 A ruby’s cut refers to how the stone is faceted, its dimensions, and overall symmetry.
 Unlike with diamonds, rubies are not graded on cut quality.
-The cut is much less important to consider than the ruby’s color and clarity.
+This is because the cut of a ruby is much less of an important factor to consider than its color and clarity.

 But as is the case with most gemstones, the true glow of the ruby is only revealed after a quality cut that maximizes light return and color.
 There are four factors gem cutters must keep in mind when cutting sapphires and rubies.

-And finally, let’s consider the ruby’s carat weight.
-As you probably already guessed, the more carats, the bigger the price tag.
-Since larger gemstones are rarer than smaller gemstones, you pay more based on the laws of supply and demand.
+Finally, let’s consider the ruby’s carat weight.
+As you’ve probably already guessed, the heavier the carat weight of the ruby, the bigger the price tag.
+Because larger gemstones are rarer than smaller gemstones, you’ll pay more for a larger ruby based on the laws of supply and demand.

 Having said that, you should also be aware that there are usually price jumps when you hit one carat, as well as three and five carats.
-If you want to buy a one carat ruby, consider going for a 0.9 ct. instead since most likely you will not notice the difference in size once set, but you will notice the savings in your wallet!
+If you want to buy a one carat ruby, consider going for a 0.9 ct.
+Instead.
+While you won’t notice the difference in the size of the stone once it’s set, you’ll definitely notice the savings in your wallet.